cockroachdb/docs/v20.2/run-differential-queries-data-recovery.md

 ## Step 5.
 Restore the correct data values

-With the bad actor removed from the database, you'll now restore Tyler Dalton's ride balances from before the malicious data attack.
+With the bad actor removed from the database, you'll restore Tyler Dalton's ride balances to **before** the malicious data attack.

 1. First, you can find the correct data values by using the timestamp from the audit log.
-For example, if your audit log entries began with `I210503 19:36:34.032312`, you would adapt that to `2021-05-03 19:36:33.032312`.
+For example, if your audit log entries begin with `I210503 19:36:34.032312`, you would adapt that to `2021-05-03 19:36:33.032312`.
 Here, you'll also adjust the timestamp to **1 second earlier** and pass that to [`AS OF SYSTEM TIME`](as-of-system-time.html) to read the historical data of the values before the malicious change was made:

     {% include copy-clipboard.html %}
     ~~~ sql